Chronological overview of Greiner’s life and ministry

 1842: Johann Jacob Greiner was born as son of the Mayor of Brombach (Lörrach) near St. Chrischona.
 His pastor was the revivalist Rev. Ledderhose.

-1863/64: Study at the training institute at St. Chrischona near Basel (Switzerland)
+1863/64: Study at the St. Chrischona Pilgrim Mission’s training institute near Basel (Switzerland).

-1865: St. Chrischona Pilgrim Mission was urgently looking for candidates to reach to the Oromos via the White Nile (“Prophets’ Road” Project).
-Greiner broke off his studies and travelled to Jerusalem and then to Cairo to learn Arabic.
+1865: The Pilgrim Mission urgently sought candidates to reach the Oromos via the White Nile (“Prophets’ Road” Project).
+Greiner broke off his studies and travelled to Cairo to learn Arabic.

-1867ff: Travel to Khartoum; subsequent trip to Oromo areas cancelled due to death and illness of colleagues travelling ahead; established a school
+1867ff: Travel to Khartoum.
+The subsequent trip to the Oromo areas was cancelled due to the death and illness of colleagues.
+Greiner established a school in Khartoum.

 1873‒79: Teaching Oromo children and

-1874ff: Taught freed Oromo children part-time because King Menelik did not allow Greiner and other St. Chrischona missionaries to travel further south.
+1874 ff.: Greiner taught freed Oromo children part-time because King Menelik did not allow the St. Chrischona missionaries to travel further south.
 Instead, they had to spend most of their time doing technical work for the king.

-1877: Married to a Christian Oromo woman (who died of smallpox half a year later)
+1877: Greiner married a Christian Oromo woman.
+She died of smallpox half a year later.

-1879: Married to Lydia Mayer, daughter of Johannes and Sara Mayer (previously known as Workenesh).
+1879: Marriage to Lydia Mayer, a daughter of Johannes and Sara Mayer (previously known as Workenesh).
 Greiner and his assistant Joseph Gallu translated Barth’s Bible Stories into Oromo.
-(It is not clear when that work began.)
+It is unclear when this work began.

 1880‒86: Teaching Oromo children, Sunday services